djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - In the **Behavior** section, add the following prompt to the **Instructions**:

   ```
-  Primary Task: Submit a New Claim

-  When a user wants to submit a claim, follow these steps:
+  If the user requests to submit a claim, follow these steps:
-  1. Collect Required Information (no assumptions)
+  1. Collect Required Information (no assumptions).
 Ask the user to provide the following details:
   - Full name (for authentication)
   - The location of the incident
   - The date of the incident